CommonMCOBJ/CommonMCOBJ/README.md

     # Are the textures using large texture atlases or
     # individual textures?
     texture_type: "ATLAS" | "INDIVIDUAL_TILES"

-    # Is biome information exported with the world?
-    #
-    # NOTE: this should be set as false for now, a
-    # common interface for biome information will
-    # be defined in future versions of the spec
-    has_biomes: bool

     # Are blocks split by type?
     has_split_blocks: bool